Publish hosted imagery layers

 Publish a hosted tiled or dynamic imagery layer in ArcGIS Online by using the Create imagery layers window that guides you through creating an imagery layer.
 You can publish one or multiple imagery layers for supported data types.

-To create hosted imagery layers, you must have privileges to publish hosted imagery layers and create content.
+To create hosted imagery layers, you must have a user type of Creator, Professional or Professional Plus, and privileges to publish hosted imagery layers and create content.

 Note: